carloskaustin/MHC-Datathon-Project/README.md

 This project was developed as part of the MHC++ Datathon, a competition focused on data-driven solutions to real-world problems.
 Our team analyzed MTA Bus Automated Camera Enforcement (ACE) violation data and bus speed data to understand how different types of traffic violations impact travel times and delays.

-## 📂 Repository Contents

-This repository includes all files developed and submitted for the MHC++ Datathon:

-MHC++ Datathon Project.ipynb
-- Jupyter Notebook containing all Python code used for cleaning, merging, and analyzing the datasets, as well as generating charts.

-MHC++ Datathon Presentation Slides.pdf
-- Full presentation slides used during the datathon, including visuals, key findings, and recommendations.

-MHC++ Datathon Condensed Video Presentation.mp4
-- A short video summarizing the project, where the team explains the analysis and findings using a condensed version of the slides.

 ## 🏙️ Background

 The Automated Camera Enforcement (ACE) program is used by the MTA to monitor traffic violations that disrupt bus operations.
 ACE cameras automatically detect vehicles committing violations and issue fines.